peppone93/42_Wolf3D_public/README.md

 - The project can be compiled on Linux and MacOS systems
 - Open a terminal in the project root and compile the program with the command "make"
 - Usage: ./wolf3d [map] /[texturepack]
+- (The package "xorg-dev" is required to ensure the SDL operations)

 For this project I decided to make all files public but please do not hesitate to contact me if need additional details.